 Rule 1 – Posture, Routines and increased Serotonin

 If you are judged of little worth by others or yourself, serotonin is restricted.
 That makes you more reactive and puts you in a state of hyper-responsiveness and alertness which burns a lot of energy and resources – which is normally called stress.
 Serotonin decreases with each defeat.
-Low serotonin means decreased confidence, more response to stress, more energy expenditure, less happiness, more pain and anxiety, more illness and a shorter lifespan.
+Low serotonin means decreased confidence, more response to stress, more energy expenditure, less happiness, more pain and anxiety, more illness, and a shorter lifespan.
 If you are under too much stress you expend a tremendous amount of resources and will be more likely to impulsively jump on any possibility of pleasure.

 In contrast, high serotonin leads to increased health and well-being, independent of factors like wealth.
-Routines can serve as a way to reduce the complexity of the world and increase the simplicity and predictability of your daily actions, thus leading to less sources of stress and more stability.
+Routines can serve as a way to reduce the complexity of the world and increase the simplicity and predictability of your daily actions, thus leading to fewer sources of stress and more stability.
 Serotonin can also be increased by beneficial posture and by facing the demands of life voluntarily thus responding to a challenge, instead of bracing for a catastrophe.

 Rule 2 – The need to venture into Chaos to Learn and Grow